Scott Brinker on 5 MarTech Trends of the Decade to Accelerate Business Growth

 5. Greater harmony between humans and machine

 The relationship between humans and AI is currently a bumpy one.
-A 2020 survey shows that 75 percent of younger marketers between the age of 25 to 40 admit they’re “somewhat” or “very concerned” that AI and machine learning would limit their personal growth.
+A shows that 75 percent of younger marketers between the age of 25 to 40 admit they’re “somewhat” or “very concerned” that AI and machine learning would limit their personal growth.

 The fear, as Brinker puts it, is that someday “as machines get smarter and smarter at what they do, we’ll run out of tasks for humans.”
 However, he believes that “the amount of work we’re turning over to machines will accelerate tremendously, but there’s so much we can build on top of this.”